-The table below shows the modification charge on financial instruments recorded in profit or loss $\,:\,$
+The table below shows the modification charge on financial instruments recorded in profit or loss:

-Group Group Bank Bank

-31 December 31 December
+Group Bar nk

 2024 2023 2024 2023

 N'million N'million N'million N'million

 Modified Loan Assets (Carrying Amount) -

-Specific allowances for impairment
+Specific allowances for impairment -

--

 Derecognition loss -

--

 In line with IFRSs, derecognition is carried out when the cash flows of the modified assets are substantially different from the contractual cash flows of the original financial assets.
-Based on this, A modification was carried out on affected customers' loans, the cash flows of the original financial assets were deemed to have expired and therefore modified to reflect a new financial assets at fair value.
+Based on this, A modification was carried out on affected customers' loans, the cash flows of the original financial assets were deemed to have expired and therefore modified to reflect a new financial assets at fair value .
 The gross carrying amount of the loan before modification was N352.7 billion (31 December 2023 - Nil).
 The financial assets is not deemed to be credit impaired.